tellurianinteractive/Tellurian.Geospatial/README.md

 * **GaussKrügerTransformer** uses the objects above to transform between cartesian and planar coordinates.

 ## Namespace *Tellurian.Geospatial.DistanceCalculators*
-The method for calculating distances between **Position**s is pluggable because applications have different requirements regarding for example precision and speed.
-This **DistanceCalculator** is included:
+The method for calculating distances between **Position**s is pluggable because applications have different requirements regarding for example precision and speed of calculation.
+The followimg **DistanceCalculator** is included:
-* **HaversineDistanceCalculator** is a fast calculation that is suitable for distances down to decimeters.
+* **HaversineDistanceCalculator** is a fast calculation that is suitable for distances down to decimeters, suitable for tracking of movable objects.

 ## References
 This implementation uses part of *Latitude/longitude spherical geodesy tools*